Shrekwudi/sonic-docs/src/content/docs/Configuration/Music.md

 ---
-title: 1.
-Music
+title: Music Library
-description: Configure your music in Sonic Screwdriver
+description: Configure your Music in Sonic Screwdriver
 ---
 To configure your music, you can open up `config.py` in your Sonic Screwdriver installation directory.